By: Craig Wright

 A goal in each half was ultimately the undoing of the Clan, as SFU was left to rue missed opportunities in a close-fought encounter.

 The game got underway in somewhat difficult conditions, as the sudden onset of mist five minutes before kick-off made it difficult for spectators and officials alike.

 It was the Clan that looked the more dangerous in the early stages, with Bush having to be on his toes to prevent Mamadi Camara from latching onto a through ball.

-It was to prove costly, as, somewhat against the early run of play, the visitors took the lead on 18 minutes.
+The visitors took the lead on 18 minutes.
 A corner floated into the SFU penalty area and was turned past goalkeeper Aiden Bain for the game’s opening goal.

 The goal seemed to mark a shift in momentum as the fog began to clear from Terry Fox Field, with the game becoming a battle of the midfields.
 Both sides saw chances limited — good interplay from Rahid Rahiem and Riley Pang teed up Camara, whose shot was deflected wide.
-At the other end, a free kick from Kerman Pannu whistled over the bar to mark the final action of the first half.

 The Thunderbirds emerged from the dressing room much sharper at the beginning of the second period, with Pannu’s dangerous delivery from a free kick well dealt with by the SFU defence.
 Momentum was with UBC, though, with Magnus Kristensen finding himself on the receiving end of a yellow card as SFU struggled to repel the visitors’ attack.